yebiFesseha/Excel-for-Excel-In-MachineLearning/README.md

 06: Categorical: Here I am showing how a categorical data can be transformed and encoded before running an ML algoithm.
 The data is ficitious with a number of categorical columns.
 Support Vector Machine with SVC, Linear Regression and Decision Tree Classifier have been used for prediction and their accuracy has been measured against the test data.

+07: Heart attack predictor

-07: K-Fold Cross Validation: I have run a number of models with k-fold CV and used pipeline.
+08: K-Fold Cross Validation: I have run a number of models with k-fold CV and used pipeline.

-08: First NLP project using NLTK and Regex: I used a Twitter comment data I got from Kaggle.
+09: First NLP project using NLTK and Regex: I used a Twitter comment data I got from Kaggle.
 The goal here is to get familiar with the available NLP libraries and create a Word Cloud.

-09: How to execute SQLite3 commands: SQL is a critical skill for a data analyst or scientist to have.
+10: How to execute SQLite3 commands: SQL is a critical skill for a data analyst or scientist to have.
 Here i have demonstrated basic execution of sqlite commands using python/pandas.
 I have created a fictious database with 3 tables.
 Populated two of them with data and removed or dropped the third one for demonstration purposes.
 Finally, I used pandas to read a table from a sqlite3 database and display it on a dataframe.

-10: SQL based data analysis: some functions on google Colab don't work such as Rank, Dense Rank.
+11: SQL based data analysis: some functions on google Colab don't work such as Rank, Dense Rank.
 So far I am not able to resolve the issue.

 12 Unsupervised ML KMeans Clustering: I used the world Happiness index report from Kaggle as a toy data to practice clustering in Unsupervised machine learning algorithm, specifically KMeans algorithm.
 In addition to KMeans algorithm i have shown a number of ML techniques and processes, Labelled countries data, preprocessed the data, using elbow method found the optimum number of clusters, Worked out the optimum number of components using explained_variance_ratio, hence the number of optimum dimensions when applying PCA dimentional recuction technique and finally used plotly to visualise the results.